xiaoyingpu/csci208/18_history.md

 -   Clojure compiles down to Java bytecode [see a video of Hickey's](https://www.youtube.com/watch?v=P76Vbsk_3J0&index=4&list=WL).

--   Built from Hickey’s personal revelations in working as a software engineer, Clojure was created to be the following because C++ / C\# / Java are not good enough (see clojure's rationale](http://clojure.org/rationale).
+-   Built from Hickey’s personal revelations in working as a software engineer, Clojure was created to be the following because C++ / C\# / Java are not good enough ([see clojure's rationale](http://clojure.org/rationale)).

     -   A functional language, especially Lisp-like.